DizzyHSlightlyVoided/DieFledermaus/DieFledermauZ Format.md

 ----------
 There are two ways to deal with encryption.
 One is to encrypt each entry individually, using the usual format for DieFledermaus streams.

 The other way is to encrypt the entire archive.
 This is indicated by giving **Options** the `AES`, `Twofish`, or `Threefish` options from the DieFledermaus's **Format**.
-As with DieFledermaus, an encoder must use a PBKDF2-encoded password.
+As with DieFledermaus, an encoder should use a PBKDF2-encoded password, but a binary key may also be used.
 Everything after **Options** is encrypted, and the following plaintext fields are inserted between **Options** and the encrypted values:
 * **PBKDF2 Value:** Same as that of a DieFledermaus stream.
 Uses an HMAC with the specified hash function.
 * **HMAC:** An [HMAC](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code) of the plaintext content, including any encrypted values, using the specified hash function.
 * **Salt:** The [salt](https://en.wikipedia.org/wiki/Salt_%28cryptography%29) for the password, with a length equal to that of the key.